sam6611/sql-notes/notes/notes/advanced-sql.md

     ELSE 'Low'
 END AS salary_level
 FROM Employee;
 Practice Question

-👉 Categorize customers based on purchase amount.
+Categorize customers based on purchase amount.

-9️⃣ Handling NULL Values
+9. Handling NULL Values
-NULL ≠ 0
+Important Note
+NULL is not equal to 0.

 IS NULL / IS NOT NULL
+sql
+Copy code
+SELECT *
+FROM Employee
-SELECT * FROM Employee WHERE dept_id IS NULL;
+WHERE dept_id IS NULL;
 COALESCE

-Returns first non-null value.
+Returns the first non-null value.

+sql
+Copy code
+SELECT COALESCE(dept_id, 'Not Assigned')
-SELECT COALESCE(dept_id, 0) FROM Employee;
+FROM Employee;
 Practice Question

-👉 Display department as “Not Assigned” if NULL.
+Display department as “Not Assigned” if it is NULL.

-🔟 Duplicate Records
+10. Duplicate Records
-Find Duplicates
+Find Duplicate Records
+sql
+Copy code
 SELECT email, COUNT(*)
 FROM Users
 GROUP BY email
 HAVING COUNT(*) > 1;

-Remove Duplicates
+Remove Duplicate Records
+sql
+Copy code
 DELETE FROM Users
 WHERE id NOT IN (
     SELECT MIN(id)
     FROM Users
     GROUP BY email
 );
 Practice Question

-👉 Remove duplicate customer records.
+Remove duplicate customer records.

-1️⃣1️⃣ Transactions & ACID
+11. Transactions and ACID Properties
 Transaction

-A group of SQL statements executed as a unit.
+A transaction is a group of SQL statements executed as a single unit.

 Commands
+sql
+Copy code
 START TRANSACTION;
 COMMIT;
 ROLLBACK;

-ACID
+ACID Properties
 Atomicity

 Consistency